Continuing to answer the oft asked question: “Can a Christian divorce an unbeliever?”

 Therefore, since Paul’s ubiquitous, universal command in the Old Testament, which has been carried forward into the New Testament by Paul cannot properly have any normative exceptions, then it is Paul’s teaching in First Corinthians 7:12-16 that must be understood in such a way so as not to contradict the unassailable command in the second letter.

-The universal command of 2 Corinthians 6:14 is ubiquitous while the teaching in 1 Corinthians 7:12-16 is entirely unique.
+We have a sharp contrast between the biblically ubiquitous command of 2 Corinthians 6:14 and the entirely unique doctrine in 1 Corinthians 7:12-16.
 We know that Paul’s teaching here is unique because Paul introduces his instructions with the phrase, “But to the rest I say, not the Lord…” (1 Corinthians 7:12 Bold mine).
 Paul makes it clear that the instructions he is giving here are not from the Lord’s direct teaching during the time when Paul was taken up into the third heavens, nor did he find these instructions anywhere else in the scriptures.
 Nevertheless, Paul’s instructions are inspired by the Holy Spirit, which means that they are divine in origin.

-To clarify the issue more, the immediately preceding sentence (verses 10, 11) finds Paul speaking about divorce for two believers bound to one another in Christian marriages when he says, “But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband…” (I Corinthians 7:10).
-So Paul clearly states that the Lord directly or through scripture (or both) revealed to him that two believers must not divorce (short of adultery or abandonment), but whether or not an unequally yoked couple should divorce and under what rules they must follow were not divinely spelled out previously.
+To clarify the issue more, the immediately preceding sentence (verses 10, 11) finds Paul prohibiting divorce for two believers bound in Christian marriages when he says, “But to the married I give instructions, not I, but the Lord, that the wife should not leave her husband…” (I Corinthians 7:10).
+So Paul clearly states that the Lord directly and/or through scripture revealed to him the Christian rule that two members of the body of Christ must not divorce (short of pornia), but whether or not an unequally yoked couple should divorce and under what rules they must follow were not divinely spelled out previously.
 Paul was equally clear that he was left to piece this issue together for himself using his knowledge of the word, his wisdom and eminent logic to come to his conclusion.

 So then, even with the great apostle’s candid, unguarded transparency much of the church has failed to realize that Paul was teaching the Corinthians that the same rule does not apply to both equally yoked and unequally yoked marriages.
-Though this distinction is unmistakable in the text it has been almost entirely obscured by two monumental man-made doctrines (The Lord Jesus told the religious leaders of His day that they were “Teaching as doctrines the precepts of men.
-Neglecting the commandment of God, you hold to the tradition of men”) [Mark 7:7-8].
+Though this distinction is unmistakable in the text it has been almost entirely obscured by two monumental man-made doctrines even as our Lord Jesus foresaw, “Teaching as doctrines the precepts of men.
+Neglecting the commandment of God, you hold to the tradition of men” (Mark 7:7-8).
 The two precepts of men that obscure Paul’s clear teaching in 1 Corinthians 7 are: First, the papist’s declaring marriage a sacrament.
 And secondly, the misappropriation of the scriptural use of marriage as an analogy for the relationships between God and Israel and Christ and His church.
 Sadly, time does not allow elaboration here, but the following poem elucidates the horrible outcome:

 False Doctrines Bloom from the repeated sowing of false seeds.